-Whilst the developing murine cortex predominantly comprises aRGs and IPs, another type of progenitor can be found in very small numbers within the SVZ: the basal radial glia-like cells (bRGs), present at less than 1% of the cortical progenitors in mouse (Shitamukai et al., 2011, Wang et al., 2011). bRGs represent a large proportion of basal progenitors in gyrencephalic species.
-They are produced from aRGs within a specific time-window early during corticogenesis (LaMonica et al., 2013, Gertz et al., 2014, Martinez-Martinez et al., 2016), and share similar features, as well as a wide range of characteristic markers with aRGs, such as Pax6, nestin and vimentin (Ostrem et al., 2017). bRGs are considered essential for neocortical expansion and gyrification, and thus are mainly studied in human, ferret and macaque brains (Fernandez et al., 2016, Ostrem et al., 2017).
+While the developing murine cortex predominantly comprises aRGs and IPs, another type of progenitor can be found in very small numbers within the SVZ: the basal radial glialike cells (bRGs), present at less than 1% of the cortical progenitors in mouse (Shitamukai et al. 2011; Wang et al. 2011). bRGs represent a large proportion of BPs in gyrencephalic species.
+They are produced from aRGs within a specific time-window early during corticogenesis (LaMonica et al. 2013; Gertz et al. 2014; Martinez-Martinez et al. 2016), and share similar features, as well as a wide range of characteristic markers with aRGs, such as Pax6, nestin, and vimentin (Ostrem et al. 2017). bRGs are considered essential for neocortical expansion and gyrification, and thus are mainly studied in human, ferret, and macaque brains (Fernandez et al. 2016; Ostrem et al. 2017).
 In these species, bRGs are localized in the most basal region of the SVZ, which is bisected by axons into an inner SVZ (iSVZ) and an outer SVZ (oSVZ).
-The oSVZ is the most proliferative germinal zone in the primate and human developing neocortex. bRGs are generally attached to the basement membrane by a basal process, although they lack the apical process characteristic of aRGs (Fietz et al., 2010, Hansen et al., 2010, Reillo et al., 2011, Wang et al., 2011).
-Although this is the classical morphological description of bRGs, it has been shown that they can present different combinations of progenitor markers and diverse shapes, and up to five different morphologies have been described in the primate SVZ (Betizeau et al., 2013).
-Upon cell division and prior to cytokinesis, their soma moves towards the developing CP in a process known as mitotic somal translocation (MST).
-In the mouse, they mainly divide in an exhaustive symmetric fashion to produce two neurons (Wang et al., 2011).
-However, in the ferret, and primate (including human) brains, bRGs are capable of self-renewing whilst producing IPs and neurons (Hansen et al., 2010, Betizeau et al., 2013, Gertz et al., 2014, Martinez-Martinez, bRGs have been shown to be produced by aRG horizontal cell divisions (LaMonica et al., 2013, Gertz et al., 2014, Martinez-Martinez et al., 2016), although direct delamination of aRGs has also been suggested (Gertz et al., 2014).
-In the mouse dorsal telencephalon most aRG divisions are vertical, but in primate-human brains there is a shift towards horizontal divisions, which may be important for bRG production and oSVZ expansion (LaMonica et al, 2013).
+The oSVZ is the most proliferative germinal zone in the primate and human developing neocortex. bRGs are generally attached to the basement membrane by a basal process, although they lack the apical process characteristic of aRGs (Fietz et al. 2010; Hansen et al. 2010; Reillo et al. 2011; Wang et al. 2011).
+Although this is the classical morphological description of bRGs, it has been shown that they can present different combinations of progenitor markers and diverse shapes, and up to five different morphologies have been described in the primate SVZ (Betizeau et al. 2013).
+Upon cell division and prior to cytokinesis, their soma moves toward the developing CP in a process known as mitotic somal translocation (MST).
+In the mouse, they mainly divide in an exhaustive symmetric fashion to produce two neurons (Wang et al. 2011).
+However, in the ferret and primate (including human) brains, bRGs are capable of self-renewing while producing IPs and neurons (Hansen et al. 2010; Betizeau et al. 2013; Gertz et al. 2014; Martinez-Martinez, 2016).
+This phenomenon results in a greater number of progenitor cells, which in turn increases the final number of neurons produced.
+Activation of the Notch signaling pathway has been reported to be important for human bRG proliferation (Hansen et al. 2010).

+bRGs have been shown to be produced by aRG horizontal cell divisions (LaMonica et al. 2013; Gertz et al. 2014; Martinez-Martinez et al. 2016), although direct delamination of aRGs has also been suggested (Gertz et al. 2014).
+In the mouse dorsal telencephalon, most aRG divisions are vertical, but in primate-human brains there is a shift toward horizontal divisions, which may be important for bRG production and oSVZ expansion (LaMonica et al. 2013).
 It is worth noting that the murine GE is the telencephalic region with the biggest diversity of progenitor types and a major production of BPs.
-GE-AP vertical divisions are less abundant, and proliferative SNPs divide mainly in a horizontal/oblique fashion (Pilz et al., 2013, Falk et al., 2017).
+GE-AP vertical divisions are less abundant, and proliferative SNPs divide mainly in a horizontal/oblique fashion (Pilz et al. 2013; Falk et al. 2017).